pkarsy/sshportfw/README.md

   user auser
   # some options but dont put forwarding rules here
 ```
 This rule can detect the network 10.5.2.XX and act accordingly.
 Of course we can detect another unique element of our network.
 Be careful here as a lot of NATs tend to use the 192.168.0.x or 192.168.1.x, and can be hard to distinguish them.
-It is probably beneficial to use less comman IP ranges.
+It is probably beneficial to use less common IP ranges.
 NOTE : If we have a range extender/second router giving a different subnet, the ssh config needs additional rules.

 ### ~/.ssh/config : Access firewalled services using a jumphost